 - 1.25 teaspoons salt

 - To onion, add garlic, ginger, chili pepper, crushed red pepper flakes (if using), potatoes and carrots.
 Cook for 2 minutes, stirring every so often.

-- Push onion mixture to one side of pot and add tomato paste and cook about 1 minute.
+- Push onion mixture to one side of the pot and add tomato paste and cook for 1 minute.
 Stir to combine everything.

-- Add curry powder and stock and cook an additional 12 to 15 minutes (uncovered) until potatoes and carrots are tender and stock roughly reduced by half.
+- Add curry powder and vegetable broth and cook an additional 12 to 15 minutes (uncovered) until potatoes and carrots are tender and broth is roughly reduced by half.

-- Add cauliflower, bell peppers, cream, salt, black pepper and cashews.
-Cover, simmer on low-ish for 10 minutes.
+- Add cauliflower, bell peppers, heavy cream, salt, black pepper and cashews.
+Stir.
+Cover and simmer on a medium-low heat for 10 minutes.

-- Add zucchini and cook 5 minutes more.
+- Stir in zucchini and cook for 5 minutes more.

-- Garnish with cilantro and additional chili (if desired).
-Enjoy!
+- Garnish with cilantro and additional chili pepper (if desired).
+Serve and enjoy!